Blaisorblade/TypesafeSubst/README.md

 TypesafeSubst
 =============

-This code implements typesafe substitution using the same insights as in the type-safe interpreter from Burak et al. (2007).
+This code implements typesafe substitution in Scala using the same insights as in the type-safe interpreter from Burak et al. (2007).

 To demonstrate how this substitution can be used, we build beta-reduction and normalization on top of it.